charlesandre/TestCS/readme.md

 I run the python server using a virtualenv.

-Needed command to launch :
+#    Needed command to launch :

+pip install flask flask-jsonpify flask-sqlalchemy flask-restful pip freeze python -m server

+It runs on 127.0.0.1:5002

 #Endpoint 1 : /users/id